๐ŸฆขConstitutional Law I

 Executive Orders

-• Youngstown framework (Youngstown Sheet & Tube v.
-Sawyer, 1952) provides the key test: presidential power is strongest with congressional authorization, weakest when contradicting Congress
+• The Youngstown framework (Youngstown Sheet & Tube Co. v.
+Sawyer, 1952) provides the key analytical test, set out in Justice Jackson's concurrence:

 Emergency Powers

-• Primarily statutory rather than constitutional—Congress delegates authority through statutes like the National Emergencies Act (1976)
+• Primarily statutory rather than constitutional.
+Congress delegates emergency authority through statutes like the National Emergencies Act (1976), the Stafford Act, and the International Emergency Economic Powers Act (IEEPA)

-Compare: Executive Orders vs. Emergency Powers—both allow unilateral presidential action, but executive orders operate within normal constitutional/statutory bounds while emergency powers invoke exceptional authority.
-Youngstown's framework applies to both: ask whether Congress has authorized, been silent on, or prohibited the action.
+Compare: Executive Orders vs. Emergency Powers: both allow unilateral presidential action, but executive orders operate within normal constitutional and statutory bounds while emergency powers invoke exceptional authority triggered by a formal declaration.
+The Youngstown framework applies to both.
+Always ask: has Congress authorized, been silent on, or prohibited the action?

 Powers in Foreign Affairs

-The President's role in foreign relations is at its apex, though even here constitutional boundaries exist.
+The President's role in foreign relations is at its broadest, though even here constitutional boundaries exist.

 Foreign Affairs Power

-• Executive agreements and recognition power allow significant unilateral action, though major commitments still benefit from congressional support for durability
+• Executive agreements and the recognition power (confirmed as exclusively presidential in Zivotofsky v.
+Kerry, 2015) allow significant unilateral action, though major commitments still benefit from congressional support for political durability and legal stability

-Compare: Treaty Power vs. Foreign Affairs Power—treaty power has explicit textual basis and Senate check, while broader foreign affairs authority rests on structural arguments and functional necessity.
-Executive agreements occupy the gap, allowing binding commitments without Senate supermajority.
+Compare: Treaty Power vs. Foreign Affairs Power: treaty power has an explicit textual basis and a Senate check, while the broader foreign affairs authority rests on structural arguments and functional necessity.
+Executive agreements occupy the gap between the two, allowing binding international commitments without a Senate supermajority.

 Quick Reference Table